angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

 6. Print Accuracy:
    - Print the training and test accuracies after the evaluation is complete.

-#### Exercise 3:

-Write the code to train the logistic regression model on the dataset.
+**Write the code to train the logistic regression model on the dataset.
 Implement the training loop, making predictions, calculating the loss, performing backpropagation, and updating model parameters.
-Evaluate the model's accuracy on training and testing sets.
+Evaluate the model's accuracy on training and testing sets.**